i-amare/golang/README.md

 - `08.functions/` – recursion, variadic funcs, higher-order funcs/closures, generics
 - `09.price-calculator/` – file IO + JSON output from computed results
 - `10.concurrency/` – goroutines, channels, and a small concurrent “job” processor
-- `rest-api/` – a Gin REST API backed by SQLite
+- `rest-api/` – a Gin REST API backed by SQLite with auth, vendor CRUD, and menu/user endpoints

 Most of these folders are **their own Go module** (they contain a `go.mod`), so you run them from inside the folder you care about.